Bikeman868/UrlRewrite.Net/README.md

 This Rewrite module also provides a `<delete>` element for removing parts of the request a `<keep>` element to delete all except certain parts of the request an `<insert>` element and an `<append>` element.
 These elements allow you to perform any modifications to the url that you need.
+It also has a <normalize> element that allows you to make your URLs consistent (for example always starting the path with / and never ending the path with /).

 The `<delete>` element has the following attributes:
 * `scope` identifies which part of the url to delete as `Url`, `Path`, `QueryString`, `PathElement`, `Parameter`, 'Header'.